Squeezed Quasinormal Modes from Nonlinear Gravitational Effects

+We note that up to a numerical pre-factor the degree of squeezing estimated agrees with our estimate based on mapping to a parametric oscillator.
+Probably the parametric oscillator analysis overestimates the degree of squeezing: it assumes that that the second harmonic mode of predicted amplitude is available for the whole duration, while in practice it is only being generated due to non-linear interactions.

 For reasons of concreteness and simplicity, we focused on a scenario where the fundamental mode begins in a coherent state.
 The merger dynamics may well prepare them in an acoherent quantum state, however.
 We defer a detailed analysis of this to future work.
-Also, we initialized the second harmonic mode in its vacuum state, but the merger dynamics could also excite the second harmonic mode.
-The resulting dynamics of the fundamental mode can then be understood in terms of a parametric oscillator, a natural scenario for describing quantum mechanical squeezing~\cite{chaturvedi_limits_2002,mallet_quantum_2011,murch_reduction_2013,wu_squeezed_1987,adamyan_strong_2015,SofiaSree}.
-We discuss the mapping to a parametrically excited oscillator for the fundamental mode in an Appendix.~\ref{appC}.